unkelpehr/sublime-file-concatenator/README.md

 +-----------------------------+
 ```

+###Starting the concatenation process###
 *CTRL + SHIFT + C* or *CMD + Shift + C* will start the concatenation process.
-You can also specify concatenation on Save.
-Check out the settings file via *Preferences -> Package Settings -> File Concatenator -> Settings - User*.
+You can also specify concatenation on Save, read more under the Settings-section below.

 ###The settings file###
-To be continued...
+1. Open  the default settings via *Preferences -> Package Settings -> File Concatenator -> Settings - Default*.
+2. Copy the contents into *Preferences -> Package Settings -> File Concatenator -> Settings - User*

+There is *a lot* of documentation in the settings file.
+Don't be put of though, it's actually really easy.

 ## Contribute! ##
  1. Fork it.